Speights Town (1784 ship)

-Speights Town (or Speightstown), was launched at Liverpool in 1784 as a West Indiaman, sailing between Liverpool an Barbados.
+Speights Town (or Speightstown), was launched at Liverpool in 1784 as a West Indiaman, sailing between Liverpool and Barbados.
 She was wrecked in late 1794.

 Career

+Speights Town was registered in 1784 by John Allanson of Liverpool, Thomas Barton of Liverpool, and William Barton of Barbados.
+Thomas and William Barton later bought out Allanson and assumed full ownership on 5 May 1792.

-Speights Town first appeared in Lloyd's Register (LR) in the volume for 1786.
+She first appeared in Lloyd's Register (LR) in the volume for 1786:

 In March 1786 Lloyd's List reported that Speightstown, Jackson, master, and Susannah, Byrne, master, were transshipping to Leverpool the cargo of Africa, Ash, master, which had been condemned at Barbados.

 Richard Hall was appointed master on 15 November 1790.
 Captain Richard Hall acquired a letter of marque on 28 February 1793, essentially immediately after the outbreak of war with France.